 If electro-static sounds are too terrifying, there's natural white noise too.
 Waterfalls, waves, rain, fire crackles—it all counts.
-Apps like Sound Sleeper, Calm, Noisili and White Noise Lite have plenty of options you can tune into till you find your groove.
-Philps has also announced it'll be launching a clinically proven headband called SmartSleep this spring that will play various tones and beats to help you get your bedtime zen on.
+Apps like Sound Sleeper, Calm, Noisili, and White Noise Lite have plenty of options for you to tune into till you find your groove.
+Philips has also announced it'll be launching a clinically proven headband called SmartSleep this spring that will play various tones and beats to help you get your bedtime zen on.

 What else is it good for?

 As well as snoozing and switching off, listening to white noise has been prescribed for those with tinnitus, as it masks that constant ringing sound in the ears.
-Plus there have been several studies linking it to cognitive behaviour benefits.
-The University of Queensland recently found that white noise can increase your ability to learn new words, improve attention spans and increase memory formation.
+Plus there have been several studies linking it to cognitive behavior benefits.
+The University of Queensland recently found that white noise can increase your ability to learn new words, improve attention spans, and increase memory formation.